Cagot: Treatment

-Cagots followed the same religion as the non-Cagots who lived around them.
-They were forced to use a side entrance to churches, often an intentionally low one to force Cagots to bow and remind them of their subservient status.
-This practice, done for cultural rather than religious reasons, did not change even between Catholic and Huguenot areas.
-They had their own holy water fonts set aside for Cagots, and touching the normal font was strictly forbidden.
-These restrictions were taken seriously; in the 18th century, a wealthy Cagot had his hand cut off and nailed to the church door for daring to touch the font reserved for "clean" citizens.
+Religious treatment

+While Cagots followed the same religion as the non-Cagots who lived around them, they were subject to variety of discriminatory practices in religious rites and buildings, this included being forced to use a side entrance to churches, often an intentionally low one to force Cagots to bow and remind them of their subservient status.
+This practice, done for cultural rather than religious reasons, did not change even between Catholic and Huguenot areas, as shown by historian Raymond A. Mentzer, who records how even when Cagots converted from Catholicism to Calvinism they were still subject to the same discriminatory practices, including in religious rites and rituals.
 Cagots were expected to slip into churches quietly and congregate in the worst seats.
-Many Bretons believed that Cagots bled from their navel on Good Friday.
+They had their own holy water fonts set aside for Cagots, and touching the normal font was strictly forbidden.
+These restrictions were taken seriously; with one story collected by Elizabeth Gaskell explaining the origin of the skeleton of a hand nailed to the church door in Quimperlé, Brittany, where in the 18th century, a wealthy Cagot had his hand cut off and nailed to the church door for daring to touch the font reserved for "clean" citizens.